In The Sovereignty Paradox Dominik Zaum (2007) discusses, inter alia, how to determine the impact of norms in international relations. This book

 Norms are social facts, and this makes them different from physical facts on several accounts.
 First, the existence of social facts depends on beliefs being held intersubjectively by actors.
 However, as norms are shared ideas, they are independent of the discourse and practices of individual actors, and can be an objective reality and constraint for individual actors.
 Thus, an actor might consider torture to be an acceptable practice, but is constrained in his actions by the fact that such a belief is not intersubjectively shared.
 Second, social facts are not eternal truths, but are shaped and changed by human practice. (p.
 6)

 Secondly, rather than arguing that an actor who wants to engage in torture is “constrained in his actions by the fact that such a belief is not intersubjectively shared,” we can say that the would-be torturer has an expectation of legal sanctions.
-The actor expects that he would be punished for torture.
+The actor expects that he would be punished.

 Moreover, one can have an expectation without engaging in any thought or reflection at all; it’s not a cognitive process.
 Thoughts and beliefs actually come to the surface when an expectation is violated.
 For example, I expect (and trust) drivers to stop at red lights but I start thinking this about only when I see someone run a red light.
 I also expect other drivers to expect me to stop at red lights.
 This is double contingency: We all expect others to stop at red lights, even though drivers are quite capable of running red lights.
 Furthermore, no value consensus is necessary.
 A driver does not have to believe that stopping at red lights is the right to do.
 All that’s needed is for the driver to expect others to stop and to expect others to expect him to stop.
 This is what we mean by social order.